Market

 vii.
 The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.

-viii The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

 ix.
+The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

+x.
 The Company has complied with the number of layers prescribed under clause (87) of section 2 of the Act read with the Companies (Restriction on number of Layers) Rules, 2017.

-x.
+xi.
 The Company have filed quarterly statement to banks against borrowings on security of Current Assets which are as per books of accounts.

 58 PREVIOUS YEAR COMPARATIVES

-Previous year's figures have been regrouped / reclassified wherever necessary to correspond with the current year's classification / disclosure.
+Previous year's figures have been regrouped/reclassified wherever necessary to correspond with the current year's classification/disclosure.